CopelandMIT/labx_master/gps_code/config/README.md

     - Connect the Raspberry Pi to your network via Ethernet (recommended for initial setup).
     - Power on the Raspberry Pi and allow it to boot into Raspberry Pi OS Lite.

-11. **Initial Setup via Direct Connection to an LCD Screen**:

-1. **Connect an HDMI-compatible monitor or LCD screen** to the Raspberry Pi's HDMI port.
+11. **Connect an HDMI-compatible monitor or LCD screen** to the Raspberry Pi's HDMI port.

-2. **Attach a keyboard and mouse** to the Raspberry Pi using the USB ports.
+12. **Attach a keyboard** to the Raspberry Pi using the USB ports.

-3. **Power on the Raspberry Pi**.
+13. **Power on the Raspberry Pi**.
 You should see the boot sequence on the screen, and once complete, you will be presented with a login prompt.

-4. **Log in with the default credentials**:
+14. **Log in with the default credentials**:
     - **Username**: `pi`
     - **Password**: `raspberry`

-5. **Change the default password** after logging in for security:
+15. **Change the default password** after logging in for security:

     ```bash
     passwd
     ```

-6. **Update the system** by running the following commands:
+16. **Update the system** by running the following commands:

     ```bash
     sudo apt update